michael-spengler/wwi19seb-webprogrammierung/README.md

 3. Develop a lightweight svelte based alternative
 4. Deploy this lightweight alternative via GitHub Pages
 5. Try to provide such a thing completely without a dedicated backend - fetch the data from the raw jsons on github instead...
+6. Try the forms in issues based approach for event creation...
-6. Zeit für die Gruppenarbeiten
+7. Zeit für die Gruppenarbeiten